BioBoost/embedded_systems_course/03_rpi_operating_system/readme.md

 ![Etcher](img/etcher.png)

-Once the write process is finished you can remove the SD card from the computer.
+Once the write process is finished, you can remove the SD card from the computer.
 Do not plug it into the Raspberry Pi just yet.

 > **HINT** - **SD Card Backups**
 >